YouwangDeng/Leetcode/LeetcodeNote.md

 * do manipulation while constructing the map
 * use HashMap to reduce TP
 * do not forget return statement in the end of the code

+### Add Two Numbers
+* ListNode use dummy to begin
+* Do not spell wrong variable name
+* Combine same code to a code block make code be more concise
+* use carry to do digit manipulation